 Students are discouraged from missing school for reasons other than illness or emergencies.
 It is important to understand that there is a strong relationship between attendance and learning and that missed classroom teaching and learning activities can never be entirely replaced.
 Attitudes regarding the value of education and the importance of study, are shaped by parental decisions and priorities regarding school attendance.

-To comply with College Policy, all absences should be logged online through the 'Compass' App or logging into SCBC-Compass website.
+To comply with College Policy, all absences must be logged through Compass.
 The College is regularly audited in relation to student attendance.

 Late Arrival